Skip to contents

 # /home/user/miniconda3/envs/r-reticulate-degas r-reticulate-degas /home/user/miniconda3/envs/r-reticulate-degas/bin/python conda

-For example, if I want to use the r-reticulate-degas environment, I can pass its Python location to reticulate::use_condaenv().
+For example, if wanna use the r-reticulate-degas environment, pass its Python location to reticulate::use_condaenv().

 py_path <- envs[envs$name == "r-reticulate-degas", "python"]